-II.
-GENERAL CONDITIONS
+II.GENERAL CONDITIONS

-This event is organised in accordance with:
+The event will be run in accordance with:

-- FEI Statutes, 22nd edition, effective 15th April 2007, updates effective 1st January 2012 - FEI General Regulations, 23rd edition, effective 1st January 2009, updates effective 1st January 2012 - FEI Veterinary Regulations, 12th edition, effective 5th April 2010, updates effective 1st January 2012 - The Rules for Eventing Events and its Annexes, 23rd edition, effective 1st January 2009, updates effective 1st January 2012 - Equine Anti-Doping and Controlled Medication Regulations (EADCMR), 1st Edition, effective 5th April 2010, updates effective 1st January 2012 - FEI Anti-Doping Rules for Human Athletes (ADRHA), based on the 2009 revised Code, effective 1st January 2012 - All subsequent published revisions, the provisions of which will take precedence. - An arbitration procedure is provided for in the FEI Statutes and General Regulations referred to above.
-In accordance with this procedure, any appeal against a decision rendered by the FEI or its official bodies is to be settled exclusively by the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland. - It is the responsibility of NFs to ensure their athletes are of the correct age, and that athletes and horses are registered with the FEI. - The OC acknowledges that para 1.4 LPO (German Show Rules) is binding for international events in Germany.
+- FEI Statutes, 22nd Edition, effective 15 April 2007, updates effective 1st January 2012 - FEI General Regulations, 23rd Edition, 1st January 2009, updates effective 1st January 2012 FEI Veterinary Regulations, 12th edition effective 5th April 2010, updates effective 1st January 2012 FEI Rules for Eventing, 23rd Edition, 1st January 2009, updated 1st January 2012 2011 FEI World Cup[TM] Eventing Rules (if applicable)

-List of Attachments to Check-List

-- I. Entry Form & Qualification Form - II.
-Results Requirements - III.
-Stable Security/ Stewarding at international Events - IV.
-MCP Forms - V. IAEJ Guidelines for media operations at Equestrian Events - VI.
-Athlete Coordinator at CCI/CIC information sent with approved draft schedule VII.
-TD's compensation form (if applicable) sent with approved draft schedule VIII.
-Request for qualifications 4/3\ level events (if applicable) sent with approved draft schedule
+- Equine Anti-Doping and Controlled Medication Regulations (EADCMR), 1st Edition, effective 5 April 2010, updates effective 1st January 2012 - FEI Anti-Doping Rules for Human Athletes (ADRHA), 2nd Edition, effective 1st January 2009 - All subsequent corrections and modifications as published by the FEI with its provisions taking precedence.

+An arbitration procedure is provided for in the FEI "Statutes" and "General Regulations" referred to above.
+In accordance with this procedure, any appeal against a decision rendered by the FEI or its official bodies is to be settled exclusively by the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland.

+It is the responsibility of NFs to ensure their participants are of the correct age and that athletes and horses are registered with the FEI.

+Please note that some of the provisions mentioned in this schedule are subject to final approval by the FEI General Assembly to be held on 14 November 2011.

+Approved by the FEI

+Lausanne, on 20.04.2012

+Signature:

+Catrin Norinder Director Eventing & Olympic Departments

+Draft schedules and results are to be sent by e-mail to annelise.moens@fei.org